mdn/content/files/en-us/web/api/webvtt_api/index.md

 The payload is where the main information or content is located.
 In normal usage the payload contains the subtitles to be displayed.
 The payload text may contain newlines but it cannot contain a blank line, which is equivalent to two consecutive newlines.
 A blank line signifies the end of a cue.

 A cue text payload cannot contain the string `-->`, the ampersand character (`&`), or the less-than sign (`<`).
-Instead use the escape sequence `&amp;` for ampersand and `&lt;` for less-than.
+Instead use a {{glossary("character reference")}} such as the named character reference `&amp;` for ampersand and `&lt;` for less-than.
 It is also recommended that you use the greater-than escape sequence `&gt;` instead of the greater-than character (`>`) to avoid confusion with tags.
 If you are using the WebVTT file for metadata these restrictions do not apply.

-In addition to the three escape sequences mentioned above, there are four others.
-They are listed in the table below.
+Note that all major browsers allow any {{glossary("character reference")}} in cues, notes, or other text.
+Older browser versions may support only the following subset of named character references:

 | Name               | Character | Escape sequence |
 | ------------------ | --------- | --------------- |